 What materials are used for custom fly screens?

-High-quality fly screens are built using high-grade materials like aluminium, hard-wearing plastics and fiberglass mesh to ensure years of excellent serviceability
+High-quality fly screens are built using high-grade materials like aluminum, hard-wearing plastics, and fiberglass mesh to ensure years of excellent serviceability

-Australian aluminium is heavy-duty yet lightweight and has been a major component in various applications such as industrial, construction, transportation, packaging, and electronics.
+Australian aluminum is heavy-duty yet lightweight and has been a major component in various applications such as industrial, construction, transportation, packaging, and electronics.